Ryan5453/unblend/onnx.md

 HTDemucs and SCNet get a weight-only rewrite: fp16 initializers with a `Cast` back to fp32 in front of every Conv, ConvTranspose, MatMul, Gemm, and recurrent op.
 Downloads halve, arithmetic is untouched.
 This matters for browser runtimes, where fp16 accumulation in Conv/MatMul kernels produces audible quantization noise; keeping compute in fp32 sidesteps that with no measurable quality loss.

 RoFormer instead goes through `onnxconverter-common`'s float16 converter and computes in fp16, keeping only the graph inputs and outputs fp32.
 Its attention trunk tolerates that where the convolutional stacks do not, and the numerically sensitive ops (`Clip`, `Cos`, `Reciprocal`, `ReduceMean`, `Sin`, `Softmax`, `Sqrt`) are blocked from conversion and stay fp32.
 This needs the `onnx` extra installed.

+Because those two cases both amount to "fp16", read `weight_precision` and `compute_precision` from the metadata rather than the older `precision` key, which reports storage only and cannot tell them apart.

 ## Shared contract